UK SRS S1 and S2 are the UK's domestic sustainability reporting standards, published by the Department for Business and Trade on 25 February 2026.

 Assurance approach — while the UK has developed ISSA (UK) 5000 as its assurance standard, the underlying disclosure requirements are sufficiently aligned that assurance methodologies should be broadly comparable.

-Timeline coordination — UK entities may need to manage different mandatory application dates (2027 for UK vs 2024 for IFRS jurisdictions), but the voluntary use provisions in UK SRS provide flexibility for early alignment.
+Timeline coordination — UK entities may need to manage different application dates (a proposed 2027 start for the UK against IFRS S1/S2's 2024 effective date), but the voluntary use provisions in UK SRS provide flexibility for early alignment.

 EU comparison and double materiality